unm-historiography/metahistory/essays/thematic/women-gender/the-study-of-witches.md

 # Bibliography
-[^1]: Traditions and Trajectories in the Historiography of European Witch Hunting
+[^1] [^5]: Traditions and Trajectories in the Historiography of European Witch Hunting

 [^2]: Daemonologie In Forme of a Dialogie Diuided into three Bookes.

 [^3]: https://en.wikipedia.org/wiki/Daemonologie

+[^4]: From Macro- to Microhistory: The History or Everyday Life

 {% include figure.html